For additional information please call or text: 1 (787) 398-5801

 When is the best time to visit?

-The best time to visit is during a new moon, when there is no moon in the sky at night.
+The best time to visit is during the waning phase of the moon, when there is no moon in the sky at night.
 Learn about the moon phases here

 Q: When is the best time to visit the bioluminescent bay?